Neamar/up/docs/06-commands.md

 ## Deploy

-Deploy the project, by default to the "development" stage.
-Note that running `up` and `up deploy` are identical, however for staging and production you must run `up deploy <stage>`.
+Deploy the project, by default to the "staging" stage.
+Note that running `up` and `up deploy` are identical, as it is the default command.

 ```
 Usage: